TheRealToxicDev/docs.paradisebots.net/docs/internal/community/certification.md

 ## Applying for Certification
 * If you meet the requirements above please contact one of our [Staff Members](https://paradisebots.net/staff) in our [Discord Server](https://paradisebots.net/join)
+* You will also be automatically applied when your bot reaches the vote requirements listed above.